aiven/aiven-docs/docs/platform/howto/billing-assign-projects.md

 To assign projects to a billing group:

 1. Go to **Billing** > **Billing groups**.
-1. Select the billing group you want to assign the project to.
+1. Select the billing group to assign the project to.
 1. On the **Projects** tab, click **Assign projects**.
 1. Select the projects and click **Assign projects**.
 1. Click **Cancel** to close the dialog box.